anpersonlol2077/SendScriptWhatsappCustom/README.md

-# SendWhatsappScript
+# SendScriptWhatsappCustom
-literally source code of a part of [Matt Fontes's SendScriptWhatsApp JS script](https://github.com/Matt-Fontes/SendScriptWhatsApp), you can customize the text wherever you want it to be.
+literally source code of a part of [Matt Fontes's SendScriptWhatsApp JS script](https://github.com/Matt-Fontes/SendScriptWhatsApp), like the name says, you can customize the text wherever you want it to be.
 | DUE TO CHROME'S NEW UPDATE, YOU CANT USE THE SCRIPT ANYMORE.
 |--|
 |*HOWEVER, YOU CAN USE allow-scripts TO MAKE A WORKAROUND OF IT.*